Subtypes of HIV: Diagnosis

 HIV-2 diagnosis can be made when a patient has no symptoms but positive blood work indicating the individual has HIV.
+Many test kits for HIV-1 will also detect HIV-2.
 The Multispot HIV-1/HIV-2 Rapid Test is currently the only FDA approved method for such differentiation between the two viruses.
 Recommendations for the screening and diagnosis of HIV has always been to use enzyme immunoassays that detect HIV-1, HIV-1 group O, and HIV-2.
-When screening the combination, if the test is positive followed by an indeterminate HIV-1 western blot, a follow up test, such as amino acid testing, must be performed to distinguish which infection is present.
-According to the NIH, a differential diagnosis of HIV-2 should be considered when a person is of West African descent or has had sexual contact or shared needles with such a person.
-West Africa is at the highest risk as it is the origin of the virus.
+When screening the combination, if the test is positive followed by an indeterminate HIV-1 western blot, a follow-up test, such as amino acid testing, must be performed to distinguish which infection is present.
+A differential diagnosis of HIV-2 should be considered when a person is of West African descent or has had sexual contact or shared needles with such a person.